Ireland is my home country and it’s a great country to be a tourist in. Our hospitality sector sets high standards both for produce and service.

 9am – 5pm are the standard office hours.
 Banks have more limited opening hours but 10am – 4pm is an approximate guide.

 Irish people cannot queue properly so be prepared to hold your ground.
-For more of our negative traits dissect my Being Irish post.
+For more of our negative traits dissect my What Does it Mean to be Irish post.

 Electrical Plugs: Same as the UK which is the three-pin square 13A 220-240V plug.
 It’s classed as Type G in World Standards list.